aleyu0/cse15l-lab-reports/labtwo.md

 <img width="600" alt="query_Cars" src="https://user-images.githubusercontent.com/83614302/215252323-b6ff8f9e-c7bb-43b5-971d-9bbf4920d0cd.png"> <img width="600" alt="query_Trains" src="https://user-images.githubusercontent.com/83614302/215252332-6e17c7dc-a9b6-4ae2-bcb3-1812eca436e8.png"> <img width="600" alt="query_Planes" src="https://user-images.githubusercontent.com/83614302/215252336-5877b3b7-0da4-4703-9a9c-a046946d898c.png">

 When the URI is entered, it will be passed to the `handleRequest` method which would first distinguish whether there is a `/add-message` path.
 If so, the program will make sure that the query is formatted (as in has `?s=`) correctly.
 Once that is confirmed, the program will add the element in the query to the arraylist.
 Once that's done, the `handleRequest` method will call the `printString` method with the parameter of the arraylist.
 This method uses a for-loop to create a string with a new line for each element.
 This string can then be returned by `handleRequest` to be display on screen.
+The queries are values that can be changed everytime the user sends a new request, however, the arraylist keeps an record of all the string values inputted as it is an instance variable.

 Finally we can check the URI with no query again.
 Since there are elements in the arraylist, the program will print the list using the `printString` method.